songjiaying2022/HoneypotNet/README.md

 (1)Honeypot Creators Community.csv

-It lists the account of Honeypot Creators Community in 5.3 Explore the Community of Honeypot Creators of paper.
+It lists the account of Honeypot Creators Community in 4.3.2.
+The Attackers Commun of paper.

 (2) the file of node*.csv and R*.csv